AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `guest-view`

 Stores the Order ID that guest shoppers use to retrieve their order status.
 Guest orders view.
-Used in _Orders and Returns_ widgets.
+Used in _[!DNL Orders and Returns_ widgets.

 - Is Secure?
 No
 - HTTP Only: Yes